-- (1) An ICRC inspector who enters premises under this Division may, for the purpose of ICRC's functions under this Act- - (a) inspect, measure, photograph or film the premises or anything on the premises; or - (b) copy a document on the premises; or - (c) test or take samples of or from anything on the premises; or - (d) take into the premises any persons, equipment or material the inspector reasonably needs for exercising a power under this Division; or - (e) require the occupier, or a person on the premises to give the inspector reasonable help to exercise a power under this Division.
+- An ICRC inspector who enters premises under this division may, for the purpose of ICRC's functions under this Act - inspect, measure, photograph or film the premises or anything on the premises; or - (b) copy a document on the premises; or - (c) test or take samples of or from anything on the premises; or - (d) take into the premises any persons, equipment or material the inspector reasonably needs for exercising a power under this division; or - require the occupier, or a person on the premises to give the inspector reasonable help to exercise a power under this division.

-(2) A person must not, without reasonable excuse, contravene a requirement under paragraph (1) (e).
+(2) A person must not, without reasonable excuse, contravene a requirement under subsection (1) (e).